 Along with these general points, keep in mind the following:

 - Student loans are borrowed money that must be repaid;

-- Students must be enrolled at least part-time (6 hours for undergraduate or 5 hours for graduate student) each semester to receive loan funds.
+- Students must be enrolled at least part time (six hours for undergraduate or five hours for graduate students) each semester to receive loan funds;

-- Students who withdraw or drop to less than ½ time during the Fall semester will have the Spring disbursement of their loans cancelled.
-A loan reinstatement form must be completed to request reinstatement of Spring loan funds should the student enroll for the Spring semester.
+- Students who withdraw or drop to less than half time during the fall semester will have the spring disbursement of their loans canceled.
+A loan reinstatement form must be completed to request reinstatement of spring loan funds, should the student enroll for the spring semester; and,

 - Student loan funds must first be used to pay tuition, fees, room and board.
 Remaining loan funds will be refunded to the student.

-- The U.S. Department of Education pays the interest while the student is enrolled in school at least half-time, for the first six months after a student leaves school (grace period) or during a period of deferment.
+You’re not expected to pay off the loan while you attend classes.
+Instead, the U.S. Department of Education pays the interest while you are enrolled in school at least half time, for the first six months after a student leaves school (grace period) or during a period of deferment.

-- Does not require students to demonstrate financial need, but cannot exceed the cost of attendance.
+- While students are not required to demonstrate financial need, the loan’s amount cannot exceed the cost of attendance.